 Grow your own rocket because of its sulforaphane, folate and vitamin K.

-Rocket like most vegetables likes full sun, but then you will have to water it regularly; it wilts very quickly if it's allowed to get too dry.
+Rocket like most vegetables likes full sun, but then you will have to water it regularly; it wilts very quickly if it is allowed to get too dry.
 Partial shade is acceptable.

 A row a metre long will provide you with a massive amount of greens if planted thickly; if you have the space in your garden spread out the seed more thinly.

-Rocket, of course, likes a rich soil with plenty of well-decomposed compost to which we always add a little humus from our worm farms; it makes an astonishing difference.
+Rocket, of course, likes a rich soil with plenty of well-rotted compost to which we always add a little humus from our worm farms; it makes an astonishing difference.

-Break up any clods and rake the enriched soil until it's fairly smooth; this is not a herb that you must first set in a seed bed, and then transplant; that I find laborious and it sets the little plants back by several weeks.
+Break up any clods and rake the enriched soil until it is fairly smooth; this is not a herb that you must first set in a seed bed, and then transplant; that I find laborious and it sets the little plants back by several weeks.

-Using your garden fork draw out a line about a centimetre deep (half an inch) and drop in the seeds thinly; cover with fine soil and water it in.
-It's good to dampen the bed each day until the young plants appear.
+Using your garden fork draw out a line about a centimetre deep and drop in the seeds thinly; cover with fine soil and water it in.
+It is good to dampen the bed each day until the young plants appear.

-They grow quickly and in warm weather you'll be picking the young leaves within a few weeks.
+They grow quickly and in warm weather you will be picking the young leaves within a few weeks.
 It grows well in a mild winter and will go on bearing for months.

-Grow your own rocket because it'll give your family fresh greens straight from the garden every day for your daily salad.
+Grow your own rocket because it will give your family fresh greens straight from the garden every day for your daily salad.